 - Adventuredome (pictured below)

 There are about a dozen different free circus acts, which start around 11:30 am and go until midnight.
-The performances range from trapeze tricks and gymnastics, to clowns and juggling acts.
+The performances range from trapeze tricks and gymnastics to clowns and juggling acts.
+These circus acts are free for both Circus Circus hotel guests and visitors.

-The Midway Carnival has over 200 of the most popular carnival games, where you can win prizes.
-Most games cost a dollar or less.
+The Midway Carnival has over 200 of the most popular carnival games at Circus Circus, where you can win prizes.
+The cost of most games is a dollar or less, which is a great deal.

-The Splash Zone has a water playground, huge slides and whirlpools.
-If you’re staying at Circus Circus you get 4 free passes per room.
-You can buy more at the desk if you need them.
+The Splash Zone has a water playground, huge slides, and whirlpools.
+If book a stay at Circus Circus you get 4 free passes per room.
+You have the choice to buy more at the desk if you need them.
+This is one of the few water parks on the Las Vegas Strip.

-The Adventuredome has a bunch of theme park rides like roller coasters, carousels, mini-golf and a 4D theater.
-A day pass costs $40 for adults and $20 for kids.
+The Adventuredome has a bunch of theme park rides like roller coasters, carousels, mini-golf, and a 4D theater.
+A day pass at the Circus Circus Adventruedome costs $40 for adults and $20 for kids.
+Once you’re inside the place, all of the rides are free.

-I would recommend Circus Circus to anyone who is on a budget, or is bringing kids with them to Las Vegas.
+I would recommend Circus Circus to anyone who is on a budget or is bringing children with them to Las Vegas.
 If you’re looking for a luxury vacation, Circus Circus is not the hotel you should be staying at.
-Although, if you’re just sleeping in the room and doing other activities during the day, Circus Circus is a suitable option.
+Although, if you’re just sleeping in the hotel room and doing other activities during the day, Circus Circus is a suitable option.

-The hotel has a lot of mixed review online.
-But if you stay at the main resort and avoid the Manor Motor Lodge, you’ll enjoy your time a Circus Circus.
+This Las Vegas hotel gets a lot of mixed reviews online.
+But if you stay at the main resort and avoid the Manor Motor Lodge, you’ll enjoy your time at Circus Circus.
+In my opinion, the property has a very comparable atmosphere to Excalibur.
+However, the cigarette smoke can be an issue.

 How much does a Las Vegas trip cost?
 The average person is going to spend about $250 a day in Las Vegas.
-If you stay at a budget hotel like Circus Circus, you can could get that down to $150 a day.
-I wrote another post breaking down all the costs you should expect in Las Vegas here.
+If you stay at a budget hotel, like Circus Circus in Las Vegas, most travelers can get that down to $150 a day (on the cheap end).
+I posted another article breaking down all the costs you should expect in Las Vegas here.

 When is the cheapest time to visit Las Vegas?
 The cheapest time to visit Las Vegas is in December (right before New Years) and January (right after New Years).
 You can get good deals during the summer too.
 I wrote a more in-depth post on the cheapest month to visit Las Vegas here.